Instruct Simon

 To instruct Simon please contact our clerks on +44 (0)20 7842 5555 or email [email protected].

 Simon is an experienced senior junior and trial advocate.
-His work is exclusively in the High Court, where he often appears against Silks.
+His work is almost exclusively in the High Court, where he often appears alone against Silks.
+He accepts work in the DIFC Court in Dubai.

 He has expertise in the following areas: